Standard Types

 Arrays are optimized for fast random access.
 Accessing an arbitrary value in the array is O(log(n)).

-Arrays can be converted to and from lists with Array::to_list/Array::from_list (O(n)).
+Arrays can be converted to and from lists with array as List and list as Array (O(n)).

 Map